-For 11 years, a team of Christian workers from the USA have partnered with London City Mission to serve the local area.
+For 11 years, a team of Christian workers from the USA have served the local area.
 David & Jan have lived in Ilford since 2004, and Kurt & Jill have been here since 2008, with the aim of serving people from cultures who know very little about Jesus, through English language classes, Urdu and Punjabi poetry evenings, and dinners with a Christian speaker.
 They’ve prayed, and got to know a lot of people in the area, and are eager to see a new church started.

-There is also a building on Ley St, which London City Mission received from a shrinking Brethren church in 2002.
+There is also a building on Ley St, which was previously used by a shrinking Brethren church.
 This property will be available for the church to meet in.
 It’s well equipped, on a main road, and under 15 minutes walk from Ilford train station.